Facility Maintenance: Key Goals, Examples & Job Roles

 Maintenance Technician

-A maintenance technician works closely with the facility manager in performing corrective maintenance on equipment defects and performing emergency repairs when mechanical or electrical problems arise within a building.
-A maintenance technician’s services can extend from changing a light bulb to calibrating machinery and can also include other tasks that target repairs or part replacement in an effort to avoid equipment downtime.
+A maintenance technician works closely with the facility manager in performing corrective maintenance on equipment defects and performing emergency repairs when mechanical or electrical system problems arise within a building.
+A maintenance technician’s services can extend from changing a light bulb to calibrating machinery and can also include other maintenance activities that target repairs or part replacement in an effort to avoid equipment downtime.
+Technicians are usually the first to notice recurring issues, which is why capturing their work consistently is critical for long-term improvement.

 Responsibilities: Resolving issues with machinery or infrastructure; assisting with installation of new equipment; equipment calibration; taking preventive maintenance steps to prevent equipment failures and disruptions; maintaining logs of equipment history and breakdowns; conducting building walkthroughs.
 A facility maintenance software can benefit a maintenance tech by helping with work order automations on capital assets as well as using IoT sensors and real-time tracking to accommodate predictive maintenance strategies.